bconnorwhite/merge-json-file/README.md

 <br />

-> Read a JSON file, merge with an object, and write.
+> Merge a JSON file with a JSON object.

 ## Installation